-This AGS details how the Council Governance has complied with the Code of Corporate over the past year and meets the requirements of regulation 6 (1) (a) and (b) of the Accounts and Audit Regulations 2015 which requires the Council to publish an AGS.
-It is the responsibility of all officers of the Council to comply with the approved Code of Corporate Governance Framework.
+This AGS details how the Council has complied with the Code of Corporate Governance over the past year and meets the requirements of regulation 6 (1) (a) and (b) of the Accounts and Audit Regulations 2015 which requires the Council to publish an AGS.
+It is the responsibility of all Officers of the Council to comply with the approved Code of Corporate Governance Framework.

 The Code of Corporate Governance sets out the documentation, systems and processes by which the authority transparently controls its activities and defines its cultures and values.
-It enables us to monitor achievement of our strategic objectives and to consider whether these have led to the delivery of appropriate value for money services.
+It enables the monitoring of the achievements of the Council's strategic objectives and consideration of whether these have led to the delivery of appropriate value for money services.
 The code is based on a set of seven core principles:

 The Council's governance arrangements are consistent with the principles of the CIPFA/SOLACE Framework Delivering Good Governance in Local Government (2016 edition).
-This Statement explains how the Council has complied with these arrangements and also meets the requirements of the Accounts and Audit Regulations 2015, regulation 6(1), which requires all relevant bodies to prepare an AGS.
+This Statement explains how the Council has complied with these arrangements and also meets the requirements of the Accounts and Audit Regulations 2015, regulation 6 (1), which requires all relevant bodies to prepare an AGS.

-A summary of how the Council meets with each of the seven core principles, including evidence of the principle in action, and where improvement action or new steps have been taken in 2023/24 is provided below:
+A summary of how the Council meets with each of the seven core principles, including evidence of the principle in action, and where improvement action or new steps have been taken in 2024/25 is provided below:

-CORE PRINCIPLE A:
+CORE PRINCIPLE A